MrManiacc/MinigameAPI/README.md

   1. MinigameAPI.getInstance().registerMinigame(new GetToTheZoneMinigame(this));
   2. MinigameAPI.getInstance().getMinigame(this.getDescription().getName()).setEnabled(true);
 6. When compiling your plugin, don't forget to have the 'Minigame(CurrentVersion).jar' plugin running on your server instance!

+# MCStats
+All plugin details and statistics can be viewed on our MCStats [Plugin Page](http://mcstats.org/plugin/RealmsMinigameAPI).